governance-foundation/governance.foundation/CONTENT-BACKLOG.md

 - Prefer a small number of strong cornerstone posts over filler.
 - Treat 2020-2023 as the lead-up and problem-framing years.
 - Treat 2024-2026 as the transition into AI, organisational redesign, and KnowledgeFund.
-- When a post is drafted, move it into the repo `_posts/` / `docusaurus/blog/` flow and mark it done here.
+- When a post is drafted, add it to `docusaurus/blog/` and mark it done here.

 ---